 We at Haydon & Company are jewelers first and foremost, and quality is paramount in every piece of jewelry we offer.
 For over 40 years, our goal has been to provide jewelry of a level of excellence and quality rarely seen in Raleigh.
-It is this dedication which clearly separates us from others and has created the Haydon Distinction.
+It is this dedication which clearly separates us from others and has created the Haydon Distinction in Raleigh.

 There are four elements which determine the quality and of course, the value of a diamond: